Automattic/jetpack-licensing-api/integration-docs/site-connection.md

 # Integrating with the Site Connection endpoint

+The Site Connection endpoint allows you to establish a Jetpack site-only connection to a given site remotely.

 ## Authentication

 To interact with the Licensing API, you will need to authenticate your API requests with an access token that will be provided to you.